sakshinaik006/SmartStock/README.md

 This can lead to:

 * Stockouts and missed replenishment
-* Overstocking and unnecessary storage costs
+* Overstocking
 * Inventory inaccuracies
 * Manual data-entry errors
 * Poor visibility into inventory levels
-* Difficulty identifying products that require attention
+* Difficulty identifying products that require replenishment

-Enterprise inventory systems can also be expensive or unnecessarily complex for smaller logistics operations.
+Many existing enterprise inventory systems can also be expensive or unnecessarily complex for smaller logistics operations.

 ### The Need